visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 The `getTileData` prop from the `TileLayer` class will not be called.

+##### `tileJSON` (String|JSON, optional)

+A URL template which a valid TileJSON should be loaded or a valid TileJSON object (https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).

+if this property is set, the data property will be ignored and the URL tiles will be read from TileJSON template.
+The same will happen with minZoom and maxZoom properties.

+- Default: `null`

 ##### `uniqueIdProperty` (String)

 Optional.
 Needed for highlighting a feature split across two or more tiles if no [feature id](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#42-features) is provided.